wuyang1002431655/tango_with_django_19/manuscript/chapter1.md

 ![The category page showing the pages in the category (along with the number of views).
 Below, a search for *Python* has been conducted, with the results shown underneath.](images/ch1-rango-cat-page.png)

 ###Pages and URL Mappings
 From the specification, we have already identified two pages that our application will present to the user at different points in time.
-To access each of these pages we will need to describe in some fashion the URL mappings.
+To access each page we will need to describe URL mappings.
 Think of a URL mapping as the text a user will have to enter into a browser's address bar to reach the given page.
 The basic URL mappings for Rango are shown below.

-* ``/rango/`` will point to the main (or index) page view.
+* ``/rango/`` will point to the main (or index) page.
-* ``/rango/about/`` will point to an about page view.
+* ``/rango/about/`` will point to the about page.
-* ``/rango/category/<category_name>/`` will point to the category page view for ``<category_name>``, where the category might be:
+* ``/rango/category/<category_name>/`` will point to the category page for ``<category_name>``, where the category might be:
 	* games;
-	* Python recipes; or
+	* python-recipes; or
-	* code and compilers.
+	* code-and-compilers.
-* ``/rango/etc/``, where ``etc`` could be replaced with a URL for any later function we wish to implement.

 As we build our application, we will probably need to create other URL mappings.
-However, the ones listed above will get us started.
-We will also at some point have to transform category names in a valid URL string, as well as handle scenarios where the supplied category name does not exist.
+However, the ones listed above will get us started and give us an idea of the different pages.

-As we progress through the book, we will flesh out how to construct these pages using the Django framework and use its Model-View-Template design pattern.
+As we progress through the book, we will flesh out how to construct these pages using the Django framework and use its [Model-View-Template](https://docs.djangoproject.com/en/1.9/) design pattern.
 However, now that we have a gist of the URL mappings and what the pages are going to look like, we need to define the data model that will house the data for our web application.

 ###Entity-Relationship Diagram {#overview-er}
 Given the specification, it should be clear that we have at least two entities: a *category* and a *page*.
 It should also be clear that a *category* can house many *pages*.
 We can formulate the following ER Diagram to describe this simple data model.